preswood/SevenA520/README.md

 4. close the command prompt and reboot your computer

 ### 4.2 - WUFUC
 Before you update Windows using the included update file you must first run **wufuc.exe*** to disable the CPU check.
 This is because the windows update we need checks your CPU before installing and because it doesn't recognise Ryzen CPUs it halts and gives errors.
 To bypass this you must install wufuc.
-You can find the executable in the extracted folder.
+You can find the installer's executable in the extracted folder.
+(Memo: if you don't have a mouse use TAB to navigate)

-### 4.3 -
+### 4.3 - Update Windows manually
+Most drivers won't work unless you have update KB4474419 v3.
+As such it's included in the Seven500 zip file to extract.
+Please run the update file and restart your computer.

+### 4.4 - Install chipset software
+Included in the zip is a driver installer for the X470 chipset.
+Despite it being for X470 it works flawlessly on A520, B550 and X570.
+Run and install **amd_chipset_softare.exe** included in the zip file.
+Note that you may have to enable arrow keys if TAB doesn't work in the installer.
+If the installer doesn't start at all it may be necessary to run **vc_redist.x64.exe**.
+Once the installer has finished you must reboot your computer.

+### 4.5 - Manually installing the final missing drivers
+You've reached the last step, but you mustn't cheer yet.
+You need to install the last missing drivers, **manually**.
+Open device manager and check if there are any devices with missing drivers.